Prof.

 • Research

-Dr. Michele Miragoli is an Associate Professor at the Department of Medicine and Surgery, University of Parma, Head of the Laboratory of Experimental and Applied Medical Technologies, and a researcher in affiliation with the Humanitas Clinical Institute.
-He is also an Honorary Researcher at the Institute of Genetics and Biomedicine, CNR, a member of the Board of Directors of the Italian Society of Cardiovascular Research, and affiliated with the Cellular Mechanosensing and Functional Microscopy Centre at Imperial College London.
+Dr. Michele Miragoli is an Associate Professor at the Department of Medicine and Surgery, University of Parma.
+He leads the Laboratory of Experimental and Applied Medical Technologies, serves as a collaborating researcher at Istituto Clinico Humanitas, and is currently affiliated with the Cellular Mechanosensing and Functional Microscopy Centre at Imperial College London.
+Further information about the laboratory is available at: www.tecmedlab.unipr.it.

-He earned his degree in Biological Sciences at the University of Parma and completed a PhD in Systemic Pathophysiology.
-He then undertook a postdoctoral fellowship at the University of Bern (2003–2008), where he studied cardiac arrhythmia mechanisms and the pathogenic role of fibroblasts using transmembrane potential optical mapping.
-In March 2008, he joined Imperial College London (Wellcome Trust), combining ion conductance microscopy with optical mapping to correlate structural changes in membrane microdomains with cellular bioelectric properties, opening new avenues in cardiac nanomedicine research.
+He obtained his degree in Biological Sciences from the University of Parma and earned a PhD in Systemic Pathophysiology.
+He then completed postdoctoral training at the University of Bern (2003–2008), investigating cardiac arrhythmogenic mechanisms and the pathogenic role of fibroblasts using transmembrane potential optical mapping.
+In March 2008, he moved to Imperial College London (Wellcome Trust), where he combined scanning ion conductance microscopy with optical mapping to correlate structural changes in membrane microdomains with cellular bioelectrical properties, helping to open new avenues in cardiac nanomedicine.

-In 2011, he returned to Parma through the Italian Ministry of Health “Young Researchers” grant, establishing his research group at the University and simultaneously a second group at the Humanitas Clinical Institute IRCCS, Milan.
+In 2012, he returned to Parma supported by the Italian Ministry of Health “Young Researchers” grant, establishing his research group at the University while running a parallel group at Humanitas Research Hospital (IRCCS) in Milan.

-• >90 peer-reviewed articles in international journals such as Science, Science Translational Medicine, PNAS, Nature Communications, Cell Reports, Circulation, Circulation Research, Hepatology, Nanoletters, among others.
+• Over 100 peer-reviewed papers in international journals including Science, Science Translational Medicine, PNAS, Nature Communications, Cell Reports, Circulation, Circulation Research, Hepatology, and Nano Letters, among others.

 • 2009: Italian Young Investigator Research Prize, Italian Society of Cardiovascular Research